grafana/k6-docs/src/data/markdown/docs/30 xk6-browser/01 Getting started/01 Welcome.md

 While backend performance testing is useful and efficient, it doesn’t represent the overall user experience.

-With xk6-browser, you can interact with the browser to script tests much closer to the actual website experience and load test the backend to get the complete picture.
+With xk6-browser, you can interact with the browser to script tests much closer to the actual website experience.
 You'll get insight into what your user sees on a browser-level and catch issues skipped from the protocol level.

+At the same time, you can adopt a hybrid approach to performance testing by leveraging the existing functionalities of k6 and perform backend load testing on a protocol-level, all in the same script.
+This gives you a full picture of how the user experience is under different load scenarios.

 ## Use case for xk6-browser